Catathelasma evanescens

-Catathelasma evanescens is a species of fungus in the family Tricholomataceae, and the type species of the genus Catathelasma.
+Catathelasma evanescens is a species of fungus in the family Biannulariaceae, and the type species of the genus Catathelasma.
 The species was described by Ruth Ellen Harrison Lovejoy in 1910.

 Description and Distribution

 The genus includes the commoner C. imperiale and C. ventricosum, but the type species, C. evanescens, seems extremely rare.
 In 1914 it was only known from the location of the initial find, which is at an altitude of 3500 m. in the Medicine Bow Mountains of Wyoming.
 It is distinguished from the other species because the gills are fairly distant ("subdistant") and because it has a large persistent volva around the base of the stipe.

 The species name may refer to the evanescent ring.

 The following summary is taken from Mrs. Lovejoy's original description.